-Hike or trail run the scenic riverside West Palisades Trail on the Chattahoochee River near Atlanta from the park’s Akers Drive trailhead.
+Hike or trail run the scenic riverside West Palisades Trail on the Chattahoochee River from the park’s Akers Drive trailhead in metro Atlanta.

 Beautiful, wide river views in a blooming forest, with rocky bluffs and sandy shorelines on the banks of the Chattahoochee River: the West Palisades Trail is easily one of the most scenic in-town hikes in Atlanta.
 And this four-mile loop covers this park’s highlights on a series of unpaved trails, looping through a young, vine-covered hardwood forest, catching stunning views of the river, and visiting rocky bluff overlooks.

 The Chattahoochee River National Recreation Area offers some of our favorite running and hiking trails in metro Atlanta.
 The grand river flows from the rolling Appalachian Mountains to the north, with humble beginnings at a small spring at Chattahoochee Gap, just off the Appalachian Trail near Helen.
 Through the city, the Hooch flows broad, alternating in stretches turbulent, rocky whitewater and mellow, glassy flow.
 And this hike is one of the river’s most scenic, making for a fantastic hike or trail run through some beautiful terrain near Vinings.

 The adventure begins at a trailhead off Akers Drive (view maps and driving directions), diving into the forest after skirting around a metal gate.
 The trail splits at .1 mile, and this route forks to the left.
 The trail follows a southeast-bound descent toward the Chattahoochee River, crossing a gravel road.